rubygems/bundler/doc/playbooks/TEAM_CHANGES.md

 # Team changes

 This file documents how to add and remove team members.
-For the rules governing adding and removing team members, see [POLICIES](../POLICIES.md).
+For the rules governing adding and removing team members, see [POLICIES][policies].

 ## Adding a new team member

 Interested in adding someone to the team?
 Here's the process.

 1. An existing team member nominates a potential team member to the rest of the team.
-1. The existing team reaches consensus about whether to invite the potential member.
+2. The existing team reaches consensus about whether to invite the potential member.
-1. The nominator reaches out to the potential member and invites them to join the team.
+3. The nominator asks the potential member if they would like to join the team.
-1. The nominator also sends the candidate a link to [POLICIES](https://github.com/bundler/bundler/blob/master/doc/POLICIES.md#bundler-policies) as an orientation for being on the team.
+4. The nominator also sends the candidate a link to [POLICIES][policies] as an orientation for being on the team.
-1. If the potential member accepts:
+5. If the potential member accepts:
     - Invite them to the maintainers Slack channel
     - Add them to the [maintainers team][org_team] on GitHub
     - Add them to the [Team page][team] on bundler.io, in the [maintainers list][maintainers]